OctopusDeploy/blog/blog/2021-08/google-cloud-run/index.md

 author: matthew.casperson@octopus.com
 visibility: public
 published: 2021-08-02-1400
-metaImage:
+metaImage: blogimage-deploying-to-google-cloud-run-2021-02.png
-bannerImage:
+bannerImage: blogimage-deploying-to-google-cloud-run-2021-02.png
-bannerImageAlt:
+bannerImageAlt: A Docker branded box of images moving towards the Google Cloud Run logo
 isFeatured: false
 tags:
  - Engineering
 ---

 Google Cloud Run is a relatively new Platform as a Service (PaaS) offering on the Google Cloud Platform (GCP).
-It provides the ability to run and scale container images while only paying for the time that a request is being processed.
+It allows you to run and scale container images while only paying for the time that a request is being processed.

 In this post, I look at how to deploy a sample application in Cloud Run, and use the traffic shaping rules to perform deployment strategies like feature branches, canary, and blue/green.